What is a millage?

 Why is the Ferndale Area District Library’s millage on the ballot in 2026?

 In Michigan, local property taxes, such as library millages, must be approved by voters.
-Because the library’s funding comes from a voter-authorized millage, the library must periodically ask the community to renew or approve that funding.
+Because the library’s funding comes from a voter-authorized millage, the library must periodically seek voter authorization for that funding.

-Library millages are approved by voters for a limited period: Ferndale’s most recent millage was approved (by a margin of 2-1) for a ten-year period, 2017-2027.
-When that authorization period ends, the library must return to voters to request a renewal if it wants to continue collecting revenue at that tax rate.
+Library millages are approved by voters for a limited period: Ferndale’s most recent millage was approved for a ten-year period, 2017-2027.
+When that period ends, the library must return to voters to seek authorization to continue levying the tax rate.

 What was approved in 2016?

-In 2016, the community overwhelmingly supported the library with a 68% ‘yes’ vote on a new 3.5‑mill millage.
-This replaced the previous 2‑mill levy from 2007, which had lost purchasing power due to property-value declines and Headlee-imposed tax rollbacks following the 2008 housing crash.
+In 2016, voters approved a new 3.5‑mill millage.
+This replaced the previous 2‑mill levy from 2007, which had generated less revenue following property-value declines and Headlee rollbacks.

-By 2016, library usage had increased dramatically (roughly 400% since 2005), even while revenue had declined due to falling property values (post-recession).
-Over the last decade, this renewed funding allowed the library to restore and expand open hours (open 7 days a week), strengthen staffing, increase programming, grow collections and digital resources, and upgrade technology.
+By 2016, library usage had increased (by approximately 400% since 2005), even while revenue had declined due to falling property values (post-recession).
+Over the last decade, funding was used to increase operating hours (open 7 days a week), maintain staffing levels, support programming, collections, digital resources, and technology replacement/updates.

 Ferndale is a ‘District Library,’ what does that mean?

-It means: independent funding!
+It means the library has separate governance and funding.
 The library is governed by an elected Board of Directors, and its finances are separate from the City, i.e., the library is not a City Department and not part of the City Budget.
-Although the library had previously relied on city-based millages, 2016 marked the first time the Ferndale Area District Library asked voters directly for its own, independent millage as a district library.

 Does ‘District’ mean the library shares funding with the schools?

-NO!
-The library formed partnerships with the schools and the city back in 2016, but it is still independently funded (94% of revenue comes from property taxes).
-What this partnership really means is that the city helps put the millage on the ballot, and the schools help define the district boundaries.
-This partnership is required by law to ensure the library can ask voters for dedicated funding.
+The library formed partnerships with the schools and the city back in 2016, but the library’s funding remains separate from both.
+(94% of revenue comes from property taxes).
+What this partnership really means is that the city participates in the legal process required to place the proposal on the ballot , and the schools help define the district boundaries.
+This structure is required under Michigan district library law.

-The library facilitates outreach programming for & in Ferndale Public School students, and city election officials may use the library as a polling location, but these collaborations do not imply any financial connection.
+The library provides outreach programming for Ferndale Public School students, and city election officials may use the library as a polling location, but these collaborations do not imply any financial connection.

-• Open seven days a week with improved Wi-Fi
+Open seven days a week with updated Wi-Fi infrastructure.

-• Broader collections, including nontraditional items (Library of Things, games, STEM kits, seeds, vinyl) and expanded genre, international, large-print, and dyslexia-friendly materials
+Additional collection formats, including Library of Things items, games, STEM kits, seeds, and vinyl records, as well as expanded genre, international, large-print, and dyslexia-friendly collections

-• Partnerships with local organizations and nearby libraries to expand programs and resource sharing
+Partnerships with local organizations and nearby libraries to provide programs and resource sharing

-• More online resources (databases, e-books, research tools, New York Times access)
+Online resources including databases, e-books, research tools, and New York Times access

 What is on the 2026 ballot?